PropicSignifi/Sweet.apex/README.md

 # Sweet.apex
-Sweet.apex is a library that adds fancy language features into your Salesforce Apex code.
+Sweet.apex is the next generation of Apex development, transpiling Sweet Apex(a feature-rich Apex-like code) to Apex classes.

 ## Why Sweet.apex?
 Have you ever dreamed of using custom annotations in Apex?
 Have you ever wondered if you could eliminate some Apex boilerplate codes?
 Sweet.apex is here to make your dreams come true, by providing some of the most amazing features right at your disposal.